-9.40.030 Prohibition against gatherings where underage persons possess or consume intoxicating substances.

-- A. A gathering where underage persons possess or consume intoxicating substances at a residence or other private property is a public nuisance. - B. A responsible person who knowingly or unknowingly conducts, aids, allows, permits, or condones a gathering where underage persons possess or consume intoxicating substances at a residence or other private property will be strictly liable and subject to this chapter's civil penalties.
+9.40.030 Prohibition against a gathering where an underage person possesses or consumes an intoxicating substance.
+A. A gathering where an underage person possesses or consumes an intoxicating substance at a residence or other private property is prohibited.

+B. A responsible person who knowingly conducts, aids,

+allows, permits or facilitates a gathering where an underage person possesses or consumes an intoxicating substance at a residence or other private property will be strictly liable and subject to this chapter's civil penalties.

-- C. The following are exemptions from this section's prohibitions: - 1.
-This section does not apply to any location regulated by the department of liquor control. - 2.
-Where a gathering where underage persons possess or consume intoxicating substances is a result of criminal trespass, a responsible person does not commit a first violation under this chapter.
-The person who owns or otherwise legally controls the residence or private property will be notified of any violation of this chapter involving criminal trespass and will be considered a responsible person for subsequent violations that occur at the same residence or private property within twelve months. - 3.
-A landlord may be notified of the second and subsequent violations of this chapter that occur at the same location within twelve months, but may not be considered a responsible person. - D. For purposes of this section, a "gathering" means a group of two or more persons at or on a residence or other private property where one or more persons is underage and is found either to be in possession of an intoxicating substance or to have consumed an intoxicating substance.
-A gathering is a public nuisance. - 9.40.040 Recovery of response costs.
-A. Any responsible person who is found by clear and convincing evidence to have violated this chapter may be required to reimburse the County for all public safety response costs incurred in connection with a second response to the same premises within a year of the first response, and any subsequent response within a year of the second response, due to the violation. - B. Response costs are the costs associated with responses by police, fire, and other emergency response providers to gatherings where underage persons possess or consume intoxicating substances, such as: salaries and benefits of law enforcement, fire, or other emergency response personnel for the amount of time spent responding to, remaining at, or otherwise dealing with such gatherings, and the administrative costs attributable to the response; the cost of any medical treatment to or for any law enforcement, fire or other emergency response personnel injured responding to, remaining at or leaving the scene of such a gathering; the cost of repairing any County equipment or property damaged, and the cost of the use of any such equipment, in responding to, remaining at, or leaving the scene of such a gathering.
+C. The following are exemptions from this section's prohibitions:

+1. This section does not apply to any location regulated by the department of liquor control.

+2. Where a gathering where an underage person possesses or consumes an intoxicating substance is a result of criminal trespass, a responsible person does not commit a first violation under this chapter.
+The person who owns or otherwise legally controls the residence or private property will be notified of any violation of this chapter involving criminal trespass and will be considered a responsible person for subsequent violations that occur at the same residence or private property within twelve months.

+3. A landlord may be notified of the second and subsequent violations of this chapter that occur at the same location within twelve months, but will not be considered a responsible person.

+D. For purposes of this section, a "gathering" means a group of two or more persons at or on a residence or other private property where one or more persons is underage and is found either to be in possession of an intoxicating substance or to have consumed an intoxicating substance.

+9.40.040 Recovery of response costs.
+A. Any responsible person who is found by clear and convincing evidence to have violated this chapter may be required to reimburse the County for all public safety response costs incurred in connection with a second response to the same premises within a year of the first response, and any subsequent response within a year of the second response, due to the violation.

+B. Response costs are the costs associated with responses by police, fire, and other emergency response providers to gatherings where underage persons possess or consume intoxicating substances, such as: salaries and benefits of law enforcement, fire, or other emergency response personnel for the amount of time spent responding to, remaining at, or otherwise dealing with such gatherings, and the administrative costs attributable to the response; the cost of any medical treatment to or for any law enforcement, fire or other emergency response personnel injured responding to, remaining at, or leaving the scene of such a gathering; the cost of repairing any County equipment or property damaged, and the cost of the use of any such equipment, in responding to, remaining at, or leaving the scene of such a gathering.

-The County will notify the person in writing of the imposition of costs and expenses and the process for appeal.
+The County must notify the person in writing of the imposition of costs and expenses and the process for appeal.